 - Located in Worcester, Massachusetts (pop.
 181,000), 40 miles west of Boston

 - Clark was the first school in the country to offer a five-year bachelor’s and master’s degree program with the fifth year tuition-free.
 Annually, 25% of students partake in one of fourteen of these fifth-year programs.

-- Clark’s Strassler Family Center for Holocaust and Genocide Studies is the only center of its type in the world; Clark offers the only Ph.D. in Holocaust History in the country.
+- Clark’s Strassler Family Center for Holocaust and Genocide Studies is the only center of its type in the world; Clark offers the only Ph.D. in Holocaust and Genocide Studies in the country.

 - Clark has been recognized by Rugg’s Recommendations on Colleges as the #1 institution in the United States for undergraduate study in geography.